 In the TNR season of 2018 (all seasons but winter) I did TNR for 22 or 23 cats (sadly at least 2 of the teenaged cats were hit by cars after they were neutered).
 And one of my friends borrowed my traps in 2018 to trap cats in trailer parks.
 TNR was new for her too!

 One of the cats from 2018, was Chloe’s yowling partner from February 2017.
 The rumor is that he’s been living as a stray for more than 10 years!
 That’s a lot of kitten making years!
 He is the cat I named Fluffy and stayed a couple of extra weeks after his neuter surgery in my garage.

-He had a bad tooth, which my regular vet removed and his fur was quite matted, so Humane Ohio shaved out the mattes at my request.
-But it wasn't warm enough to let him out until some of his fur grew back.
-He also had to be treated for tapeworms!
-He was in rough shape.
+He had a bad tooth, which my regular vet removed and his fur was quite February 2017 matted, so Humane Ohio shaved out the mattes at my request.
+But it wasn’t warm enough to let him out until some of his fur grew back.
+He also had to be treated for tapeworms and was in rough shape.
 He decided not to come back to my yard after that experience and is currently being fed by Wes.